gitneeraj/lightdm-webkit2-theme-reactive/README.md

 - Choose desktop environment/Window Manager to login
 - Power options to shutdown, restart & suspend
 - Choose for DARK or LIGHT theme
+- Change background images (defaults to `/usr/share/backgrounds` location)
+- Change login box placement and its style (with or without card)
-- TODO: add backgrounds and profile pictures
+- TODO: customize profile pictures
-- TODO: customize colors and login form placement
+- TODO: customize colors
 - Have any cool feature?
 Sure, let me know on reddit @unkowncoder

 ## Installation